 Goats with room to roam are happy goats!
 Goats are natural browsers and are healthiest and happiest with room to roam, graze and browse.
 Goats are very intelligent and they love to have things to climb and play on such as tree stumps or wooden picnic tables.
-Minimum acreage recommended is 1/4th of an acre area for two to four goats, which equates to 100 feet per side.
+Minimum acreage recommended is 1/4th of an acre area for two to three goats, which equates to 100 feet per side.
 The more space, the better.
 Housing goats in a “pen” would be similar to keeping a dog in a dog kennel its whole life.
 Certain breeds of goats are more appropriate if you have a smaller space.
 We will help you make sure you select the best goat to match your area.

 Pastures should always be well fenced and goats should never be staked out or free to roam unfenced property.
 Learn more about fencing.